ENHANCING LOCAL ENERGY GENERATION AND SECURITY

 We explore various technological and scenario-based energy storage options and support their use wherever feasible.

-The best way to mitigate GHGs is by using clean, decarbonized energy—and this is becoming more affordable.
-After decades of global energy investments, renewable energy is now about as economical as traditional fossil fuels per kilowatt hour (kWh ).
+Clean, decarbonized energy: After decades of global energy investments, renewable energy is now as economical as traditional fossil fuels per kilowatt hour.